li-clutter-org/http2-test/README.md

         $ cabal sandbox init
         $ cabal install

+* You need a few third-party files for the installation to succeed.
+They should be:

+  - scripts/VNC-5.2.3-Linux-x64-ANY.tar.gz
+  - scripts/google-chrome-stable\_current\_amd64.deb

 * [TODO: Write a more detailed instance-setup procedure] Scripts and extensions to be distributed to the station machines:

         $ fab apt-stations